Residue currents and fundamental cycles: Introduction

 \end{thm}

+Note that the endomorphism $D\varphi_1 \cdots D\varphi_p$ depends on the choice of connections on $E_0,\dots,E_p$ and the current $R^E_p$ in general depends on the choice of Hermitian metrics on $E_0,\dots,E_p$.
+There is no assumption of any relation between the connections and the Hermitian metrics.

 Various special cases of Theorem~\ref{thmmain} and related results have been proved earlier: Assume that $Z$ is a complete intersection of codimension $p$, i.e., $\mathcal O_Z=\mathcal O_X/\mathcal J$, where $\mathcal J$ is a complete intersection ideal, generated by, say, $f = (f_1,\dots,f_p)$.
-Then one can give a natural meaning to the product $\dbar(1/f_p)\wedge \cdots \wedge \dbar(1/f_1)$, as was fist done by Coleff and Herrera in \cite{CH}.
-They also proved that this so-called \emph{Coleff-Herrera product} satisfies the following generalization of the Poincar\'e-Lelong formula \eqref{poin}:
+Then Coleff and Herrera proved in \cite{CH} the following generalization of the Poincar\'e-Lelong formula \eqref{poin}: